Posted 23rd June 2023

 What’s the difference between unallocated and allocated gold and silver?

+Allocated gold or silver bullion is bullion you own outright, though a bank or third-party vault may hold or store it on your behalf.
 With unallocated gold or silver, the bank, dealer, or third-party vault owns the bullion even though you’ve “bought” it.
 Let’s look in more detail at how this works.

 Unallocated gold or silver

+If you invest in unallocated gold or silver, the title of the gold and silver remains with the seller and not you, the investor.
 They store the precious metals in their gold and silver bullion vault.
 In exchange for your payment, this third party legally “owes” you the gold and silver.

-However, counterparty risk is a major problem with this type of investment.
-As your gold or silver is part of the third party’s “liquid reserve”.
+Unallocated gold and silver bullion storage is low-cost and convenient, which can make it appear as an attractive proposition, at first.
+However, counterparty risk is a major problem with this type of investment as your gold or silver is part of the third party’s “liquid reserve”.

 Allocated gold or silver

-If your bank or financial institution goes under, they can’t sell your gold or silver from under you.
-You’ll always have the legal right to access your physical gold and silver.
+Allocated gold and silver bullion allows you to own the investment outright.
+It’s yours and you have the title to it.
+If the bank or financial institution goes under, they can’t sell this gold or silver, while the investor always has the legal right to access their physical gold and silver.

 Allocated gold and silver bullion often costs more than unallocated bullion as you have to pay for storage.
 Banks and financial institutions can charge up to 1.5% for allocated gold or silver bullion storage.